 As indicated by the picture's title - itself known to have been in use by the 16th century - Primavera represents the arrival and celebration of Spring.
 Venus, Goddess of Love, appears in the middle of an orange grove, on a meadow adorned with flowers; overhead, her son, Amor, his eyes blindfolded, is shooting his arrows of love.
-Mistress of this grove, Venus has fallen back, as if wishing to give her retinue the opportunity to overtake her.
-The posture and movement of the pictorial figures are echoed by the trees - a harmonious unity of man and nature.
-The erect stature of the orange trees echoes the figures beneath them, while the bending laurel trees on the right imitate the posture of the fleeing nymph.
+Mistress of this grove, Venus has fallen back a little, as if wishing to give her retinue the opportunity to overtake her.
+The posture and movement of the pictorial figures are echoed by the form of the trees, resulting in a harmonious unity of man and nature.
+The erect stature of the orange trees echoes the figures standing upright beneath them, while the bending laurel trees on the right-hand side imitate the posture of the fleeing nymph.
 The orange trees come together over Venus' head to form a semicircular arch; halo-like, it surrounds the Goddess as the primary figure in the picture.